sophielansweeper/embedded-workflow-builder-docs/docs/connectors/xai-grok.md

 Connection to xAI Grok API using API key authentication

+Navigate to [xAI Grok API](https://x.ai/api) and generate an API key.
+Enter the key value into the connection configuration of the integration.

 | Input   | Comments               | Default |
 | ------- | ---------------------- | ------- |
 | API Key | Your xAI Grok API key. |         |